Last Tuesday I hosted June’s coffee Q&A. This month we talked about how to find a life coach, select a business model, and more.

 If you’re new here, you might be wondering why I hold free Q&A sessions.
 Earlier in 2019, I’d become disillusioned with the online word.
 This led to changes in my business.
 One of those changes was adding more ways to connect with my readers.
 If you’d like to know more, you can read about my online marketing rebellion here.

-You can watch the full meeting inside the Work-At-Home Resource Library (and if you join, I’ll also send you an invite to future meetings).
+You can attend future meetings and other live trainings by joining the Work-At-Home Resource Library.
 Or keep reading for a summary of the topics we discussed.

 Find A Life Coach When You Have No Budget